Robin Lopez: Personal life

 Lopez has three brothers: Chris, Alex, and twin brother Brook.
-Alex played college basketball for Washington and Santa Clara, and professionally in Japan, New Zealand and Spain, while Brook also plays in the NBA for the Milwaukee Bucks.
+Alex played college basketball for Washington and Santa Clara, and professionally in Japan, New Zealand and Spain, while Brook also plays in the NBA for the Los Angeles Clippers.

-Lopez maintains his offseason home in Portland, Oregon, even though he no longer plays for the Trail Blazers.
+Lopez maintains his offseason home in Portland, Oregon, even though he no longer plays for the Portland Trail Blazers.

 Lopez is an avid comic book enthusiast and also participated in theater productions at Stanford in California.

 Robin is younger than his twin brother Brook by one minute.